oracle/rwloadsim/docs/ERRORLIST.md

 You have been doing DML without performing explicit commit or rollback before your session was (implicitly) released or given up.
-If you have DML directly in main, you must wrap the DML and an associated commit with an execute block for the commit to have effect..
+If you have DML directly in main, you must wrap the DML and an associated commit with an execute block for the commit to have effect.

-### RWL-046 warning: "cannot determine if PL/SQL started transaction on '%s'; commit executed"
+### RWL-046 error: "release of session from '%s' with outstanding PL/SQL transaction; rollback forced"
-After executing a PL/SQL block, you need an explicit commit or rollback.
+You have been doing DML inside PL/SQL without performing explicit commit or rollback before your session was (implicitly) released or given up.
+If you have PL/SQL with open transaction directly in main, you must wrap the call and associtated commit with an execute block for the commit to have effect.

 ### RWL-047 error: "database '%s' could not connect"
 There was an error during initial connection of the database